 Our Expert FAQs panel ranges from members of RUMA’s independent Scientific Group to other veterinary specialists in their field.
-They are on hand to answer your tricky or pointed questions about use of antibiotics in farming.
+They are on hand to answer your tricky or pointed questions about use of antibiotics in UK farming.

 Just complete the boxes below and we will put the question to our panel as quickly as possible.
 When they’ve answered, we will let you know and post the answer on our list of Frequently Asked Questions.

 Antibiotic resistance occurs when an antibiotic is no longer able to effectively control or kill bacteria.
 As the bacteria become resistant, they continue to multiply in the presence of antibiotics, which would normally kill them.

 Antibiotic resistance is a natural phenomenon.
 Resistant bacteria are found on and in humans, in our environment, on farms, and on animals.
 They are all around us because resistance happens naturally as bacteria defend themselves against attack.
 A paper published in Nature in 2011 found resistant bacteria in the frozen remains of a woolly mammoth, and demonstrated that the genes that confer resistance to antibiotics were present in bacteria 30,000 years ago.
 Gerald Wright, who led the study, said: “This isn’t surprising, since that type of bacteria is the source of many antibiotics.
 These bacteria produce probably 80% of the drugs currently used today – they also make anti-cancer agents, they make immune suppressants, they are remarkable little chemists.
 Scientists don’t yet know why soil bacteria have a tendency to make antibiotics and be resistant to antibiotics, but they speculate it may help them compete with other bacteria in an environment crowded with millions of bacterial species.”